 Tooth injuries often accompany other facial injuries and can include several different issues.
 Teeth may be chipped, cracked, or even shattered.
 Any damaged teeth need to be treated right away.
 If the tooth is beyond repair, it will need to be extracted, and then replaced.
 Your tooth may get knocked deeper into the jaw, or be partially knocked out.
 In either of these cases, it is important that you do not try to reset the tooth.
 We can do this for you and use a splint to hold it in its proper position while the ligaments and bone heal around it.

 Teeth may also be completely knocked out.
 If this happens, it is possible to replant them.
 You will need to find the tooth and store it in a jar of milk or salt water until your appointment.
 Do not touch the root.
-If we cannot replant the tooth, we can discuss replacement options, including dental implants, with you.
+If we cannot replant the tooth, we can discuss replacement options, including different types of dental implants, and their many benefits with you.

 If you have experienced any facial trauma, even if it does not seem serious, you should seek treatment right away.
 For more information, and to schedule your consultation, call Joe Radakovich DMD today at (503) 455-4673.